-Once you’ve made that realization, that’s when you begin asking yourself: “Why hire a digital marketing agency?” and “Would hiring a marketing person be smarter?”
+Once you’ve made that realization, that’s when you begin asking yourself: “Why hire a B2B digital marketing agency?” and “Would hiring a marketing person be smarter?”

-Even as a digital marketing agency, at SVM we can totally understand the uncertainty.
+Even as a leading B2B digital marketing agency, at SVM we can totally understand the uncertainty.
 Who will be handling your company’s marketing and making sure your business goals are met is an extremely important, and difficult decision.

-In this blog post, I’ve laid out the main factors that affect the agency vs in-house marketing conundrum as well as several questions to ask yourself to help figure out this all-too-common, yet difficult decision.
+To make your decision easier, we described the main factors that affect the agency vs in-house marketing conundrum as well as several questions to ask yourself to help figure out this all-too-common, yet difficult decision.

-In order to help you settle questions like “Why hire a digital marketing agency?” or “Why hire an employee?”, here are 5 basic factors to consider when deliberating these questions:
+In order to help you settle questions like “Why hire a B2B digital marketing agency?” or “Why hire an employee?”, here are 5 basic factors to consider when deliberating these questions:

 It’s true that there’s a certain amount of stability in knowing how much money is being paid month-to-month to employees.
 However, when evaluating costs, remember to consider everything involved in hiring an employee:

-Another expense associated with an in-house digital marketing team is software.
+Another expense associated with an in-house B2B digital marketing team is software.
 Keeping up with technology is extremely important in the complex marketing game.
 Subscriptions to all the necessary software applications could run well into the thousands.

-In comparison, a digital marketing agency already has subscriptions to the latest software and absorbs that cost themselves.
+In comparison, a B2B digital marketing agency already has subscriptions to the latest software and absorbs that cost themselves.
 Plus, you won’t need to train anyone on the software (or pay for training!).

 Although it’s commonly believed that agencies are expensive, here are a few reasons to reconsider this misconception: